Last updated: March 30, 2023

 Please note, these policies are subject to change at any time in accordance with regulations set forth by the BC Ministry of Health and WorkSafeBC.

-CACV is hosting the 6th Annual Vancouver Outsider Arts Festival (VOAF) in-person from October 14-16, 2022 at the Roundhouse Community Arts & Recreation Centre.
+CACV is hosting the 7th Annual Vancouver Outsider Arts Festival (VOAF) in person in October 2023 at the Roundhouse Community Arts & Recreation Centre.
 The following guidelines will be implemented for VOAF and will adhere to the current regulations set forth by the BC Ministry of Health and WorkSafeBC.

 If there are any questions regarding our COVID-19 Policy, please contact Kristin Cheung, Executive Director at Kristin@cacv.ca

-- Proof of vaccination is no longer be required to access businesses, events and services
+- Proof of vaccination is no longer required to access businesses, events and services

 - Businesses will no longer need a COVID-19 safety plan.
 They must follow communicable disease guidance from WorkSafeBC

-- Although there have been changes to restrictions, we are still encouraging festival participants and attendees to wear masks.
+- We are still encouraging festival participants and attendees to wear masks.
 Masks and hand sanitizer will be available at the festival.

 - Please respect fellow artists/performers and their choice to wear or not wear a mask.